Surveys are one of the most popular ways to gather customer feedback and understand your customers’ needs.

 Quantitative surveys are easier to analyze because they simply deal with statistics and rating scales, but they don’t provide a whole lot of insight.

 Qualitative data, on the other hand, describes and explains a topic or phenomenon rather than measure it.
 Instead of values expressed in numbers, qualitative data comes in the format of open-ended responses.
-Qualitative survey data can go beyond what happened and uncover why it happened.

 Qualitative data can collect and derive meaning from open-ended responses to get to the views, opinions, and feelings of the respondent.
-So, if you are more interested in knowing why 15% of your customers did not like your new product, you can conduct qualitative research and ask them open-ended questions, like Can you tell us a little bit more why you didn’t like our new product?
+So, if you are more interested in knowing why 15% of your customers did not like your new product, you can conduct qualitative research and ask them open-ended questions, like "Can you tell us a little bit more why you didn’t like our new product?"

 A qualitative survey provides you with more insightful information about your business and customers, but they’re a bit trickier to analyze than quantitative surveys.
-We’ll show you how to analyze qualitative survey responses a little later.

 If you need a general overview based on cold, hard facts, then you should go for quantitative research.
 This approach is also useful to confirm or reject hypotheses you may have about how customers feel about a specific topic or why they behave in a certain way.